 - Cyclic progesterone “addresses the central pathophysiology of androgenic PCOS by slowing the pulse frequency of both GnRH and LH to allow normal FSH and follicle growth and to promote normal reproductive cyclicity, ovulatory menstrual cycles, and fertility.”

 By slowing GnRH pulsatility and lowering androgens, cyclic progesterone therapy can also help to improve insulin resistance.

 How to take cyclic progesterone therapy

-Some of my PCOS patients have had success with cyclic progesterone at a lower dose of 100 mg at bedtime.
-(Taken cyclically two weeks on, two weeks off.)
+Many of my PCOS patients have had success with cyclic progesterone at a lower dose of 100 mg at bedtime.
+Taken cyclically two weeks on, two weeks off.

 👉🏽 Tip: It’s best to take progesterone at bedtime because oral progesterone can be very sedating.
 Taking it during the day can cause grogginess and depression.

 If cycles are irregular and anovulatory, the starting dose is two weeks on and two weeks off until regular ovulation can be established.